 For a company whose total members exceed eleven, a Supervisory Board must be established to supervise the management and direction of the company handled by the Management board and the Director/General Director.
 The competence and duties of the Supervisory Board are also defined by the company charter.

 Filing requirements

 Every company established in Vietnam must comply with the Vietnamese Accounting Standards and System regulated by the Ministry of Finance.
-Companies are obliged to submit financial statements within 30 days for sole proprietorship and partnerships and within 90 days for other type of enterprises from the end of each fiscal year.
+Companies are obliged to submit financial statements within 90 days of the end of each fiscal year.